VirtoCommerce/vc-module-background-jobs/README.md

 The engine selector is open: any provider name other than `Hangfire`/`RabbitMQ` is left for a custom module to satisfy.
-A custom engine ships as a normal Virto Commerce module that depends on this one, references `VirtoCommerce.BackgroundJobs.Core` (the engine port + agnostic implementations) and, optionally, `VirtoCommerce.BackgroundJobs.Data` (the reusable in-process recurring scheduler).
+A custom engine ships as a normal Virto Commerce module that depends on this one, references `VirtoCommerce.BackgroundJobs.Core` (the engine port + contracts/models/helpers) and, typically, `VirtoCommerce.BackgroundJobs.Data` (the reusable service implementations — dispatcher, serializer, envelope runner, telemetry, and the in-process recurring scheduler).
 Both are published as NuGet packages.

 ### What you implement vs. reuse